Setting Up Audio Transcription Review

 }Quality Control

 Potato tracks annotation time automatically.
-For quality control, consider including attention check items in your data file - items with known correct answers that you can use to verify annotator accuracy.
+For quality control, mix a few attention-check items into your data file: clips with a known correct answer that let you spot annotators who are not actually listening.

 output_annotation_dir: "annotation_output"